Electronics Engineering AS

 Today’s highly-automated workplace has elevated productivity to new levels.
 Advanced systems are anchored by an array of electrical and electronic equipment.
 To keep operations running smoothly, employers need Electronics Engineering Technologists.
 They assist with the development, testing, and production of such things as circuit boards, wireless phones, PDAs, medical equipment, and control systems.

-At the Charlotte, NC Campus Charlotte location only, you can also study learn how to set up, maintain, and troubleshoot radiological and fluoroscopy medical equipment.
+At the Charlotte, NC Campus location only, you can also study learn how to set up, maintain, and troubleshoot radiological and fluoroscopy medical equipment.
 Working with medical imaging technology and systems, you can develop electronics, mechanics, and networking skills.
 Career opportunities often require relocation and working in a medical environment.

 - Program Description